clojurists-together/clojuriststogether.org/resources/markdown/news/q2-2019-survey-results.md

 ### Are there any particular libraries, tools, or projects that are important to you that you would like to see supported?

-CIDER, Clojure.spec, Re-frame, REPLs, Leiningen, Hiccup, Reagent, Aleph, Re-natal, Figwheel, LightTable, Datahike were all mentioned several times.
+shadow-cljs, CIDER, ClojureScript, re-frame, clojure.spec, fulcro, Pathom

 If you're a maintainer of any of these projects, please consider applying.

 ### Have you seen any direct benefits from improvements to the projects we have funded?

-About half of the respondents to this question had seen direct benefits, and half hadn't.
+About 2/3 of responses have seen direct benefits.

 ### How would you like us to allocate our funding?

-80% of respondents wanted us to fund a mix of established and speculative projects, and 20% wantes us to only fund established projects.
+75% of respondents wanted us to fund a mix of established and speculative projects, and 25% wantes us to only fund established projects.
 This is roughly the same as our Q4 2018 survey.
-In Q3 2018 the mix was 70/30.
+In Q1 2019 the mix was 80/20.

 ### What are we doing well, what could we be doing better?

 Doing well:

+- Communication
-- Communication & Community Updates
+- Community Building
-- Democracy in project selection
 - Transparency

 Could do better:

 - Funding models and exploring different project time amounts
-- Organisation promotion
+- Update website
-- More collaboration with the greater Clojure community

-We have plans to explore different project funding models in future rounds.
-Due to the Christmas holidays we didn't have time for it this round.
-If you have any specific suggestions of funding models or durations you'd like us to consider, please get in touch.
+- Fund more projects

 If you'd like to see more companies sponsor Clojurists Together, please reach out to them and encourage them to join.